HOUSTON - A teenager was beaten to death by her brother at a home near Magnolia, Montgomery County Sheriff's deputies said.

 "The last time I saw her, she cut my hair," Veneros said.

 The high school senior also loved babies and thought about becoming an ultra-sound technician.

 "She was a real good person," said Veneros.
 "Quiet, really friendly, she was great."

 Lt.
-Bill Bucks with the Montgomery County Sheriff's Office said the suspect is currently out on a parole after being arrested in Harris County a few months ago.
-Court documents indicate Boijseauneau was picked up by Tomball Police back in May and accused of sexual abuse of a child between the ages of 14 and 17 and for failing to identify himself to police.
-Court documents suggest he did about two weeks in jail before posting a $30,000 bond.
+Bill Bucks with the Montgomery County Sheriff's Office said that, at the time of the killing, the suspect was out on parole after being arrested in Harris County a few months ago.
+Court documents indicate Boijseauneau was picked up by Tomball Police in May and accused of sexual abuse of a child between the ages of 14 and 17 and for failing to identify himself to police.
+Detectives said his victim was his 15-year-old girlfriend.
+Court documents suggest he spent about two weeks in jail before posting a $30,000 bond.

 "We have been made aware that there was a possible suicide attempt in the Harris County jail in the last couple of months," Bucks said.

 Copyright 2012 by Click2Houston.com.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.